LukasFolwarczny/aoc-solutions/README.md

 You can see me in [Top 100 of Part 1 on day 10](https://adventofcode.com/2022/leaderboard/day/10)

 _Day 11:_ The monkeys with crazily growing numbers.

+_Day 15:_ Intersections of balls in the Manhattan metric.
+I managed to write a fast solution, but I would not like to prove its correctness.